Forty-five nations pledge to coordinate evidence of war crimes in Ukraine | Law-Order

 On Thursday, 45 countries at the conference in The Hague - headquarters of the International Criminal Court (ICC) - signed a political declaration to work together on investigations into war crimes in Ukraine.
 Those countries included European Union states as well as Britain, the United States, Canada, Mexico and Australia.

-'IMPUNITY' Russian forces have bombed Ukrainian cities to ruins and left behind bodies in the streets of towns and villages they occupied since invading in February.
+'HARROWING INTENSITY' Since invading in February, Russian forces have bombed Ukrainian cities to ruins and left behind bodies in the streets of towns and villages they occupied.
 Ukraine says tens of thousands of civilians have died.
 Moscow denies responsibility.

 There have also been some reports of Ukrainians mistreating Russian prisoners, though the vast majority of accusations documented by bodies such as the United Nations are of alleged atrocities committed by Russian invaders and their proxies.
 "As this meeting takes place, Russian forces continue to commit atrocities in Ukraine with harrowing intensity," said U.S. envoy Uzra Zeya, who attended the meeting.